RajnishTUF15/DSA-Bootcamp-Java/assignments/03-conditionals-loops.md

 ## Write Java programs for the following:

 ### Basic Java Programs
-1. Area Of Circle Java Program
+1. Area Of Circle Java Program  // Done
-2. Area Of Triangle
+2. Area Of Triangle //done
-3. Area Of Rectangle Program
+3. Area Of Rectangle Program //done
-4. Area Of Isosceles Triangle
+4. Area Of Isosceles Triangle //done
-5. Area Of Parallelogram
+5. Area Of Parallelogram //done
-6. Area Of Rhombus
+6. Area Of Rhombus //done
-7. Area Of Equilateral Triangle
+7. Area Of Equilateral Triangle //done
-8. Perimeter Of Circle
+8. Perimeter Of Circle //done
-9. Perimeter Of Equilateral Triangle
+9. Perimeter Of Equilateral Triangle  //done
-10. Perimeter Of Parallelogram
+10. Perimeter Of Parallelogram //done
-11. Perimeter Of Rectangle
+11. Perimeter Of Rectangle //done
-12. Perimeter Of Square
+12. Perimeter Of Square //done
-13. Perimeter Of Rhombus
+13. Perimeter Of Rhombus //done
-14. Volume Of Cone Java Program
+14. Volume Of Cone Java Program //done
-15. Volume Of Prism
+15. Volume Of Prism //done
-16. Volume Of Cylinder
+16. Volume Of Cylinder //done
-17. Volume Of Sphere
+17. Volume Of Sphere //done
-18. Volume Of Pyramid
+18. Volume Of Pyramid //done
-19. Curved Surface Area Of Cylinder
+19. Curved Surface Area Of Cylinder //done
-20. Total Surface Area Of Cube
+20. Total Surface Area Of Cube //done
-21. Fibonacci Series In Java Programs
+21. Fibonacci Series In Java Programs //done
 22. [Subtract the Product and Sum of Digits of an Integer](https://leetcode.com/problems/subtract-the-product-and-sum-of-digits-of-an-integer/)
 23. Input a number and print all the factors of that number (use loops).
 24. Take integer inputs till the user enters 0 and print the sum of all numbers